Baron: Irish barons

 The title of baron (barún) was created in the Peerage of Ireland shortly after the Norman invasion of Ireland (1169).
 Ireland's first baronies included Baron Athenry (1172), Baron Offaly (c.
 1193), Baron Kerry (1223), Baron Dunboyne (1324), Baron Gormanston (1365–70), Baron Slane (1370), Baron of Dunsany (1439), Baron Louth (c.
 1458) and Baron Trimlestown (1461).

 Coronet

-A person holding a peerage in the rank of baron is entitled to a coronet bearing six silver balls (called pearls) around the rim, equally spaced and all of equal size and height.
+A person holding a peerage in the rank of baron is entitled to a coronet bearing six pearls around the rim, equally spaced and all of equal size and height.
 The rim itself is neither jeweled nor "chased" (which is the case for the coronets of peers of higher degree).

 The actual coronet is worn only for the coronation of a new monarch, but a baron can bear his coronet of rank on his coat of arms above the shield.
 In heraldry, the baron's coronet is shown with four of the balls visible.